bradymholt/google-action-tiger/README.md

 ### Config

-Rename the `config.example` file to `config` and update the config values
+Copy the `config.example` file to a new file named `config` and update the config values:

 - INVOCATION_NAME - The word used to initiate a conversation with the Google Action
 - HTTP_EXECUTION_URL - The AWS API Gateway URL that points to the AWS Lambda function